cardano-foundation/cardano-academy/CONTRIBUTING.md

 ## Discussions

-💡 How To Propose An Idea, or ask a a question ❓
+💡 Do you have an Idea to propose, or a question to ask? ❓<br>
-Feel free to bring any idea as a discussion [Start a discussion](https://github.com/cardano-foundation/cardano-academy/discussions/new/choose)
+...Feel free to start a new discussion [Start a discussion](https://github.com/cardano-foundation/cardano-academy/discussions/new/choose)

-Make sure to mark your question as Answered once resolved!

 ## Thanks
 Feedback and contributions is welcome, and indeed needed.
 We are very grateful for the support of the entire Cardano community.
 Thank you!